Lead Opinion

 V

-Before turning to those more recent cases, it is appropriate to identify the reasons why the CCA‘s ruling was not a reasonable application of Penry I itself.
-First, the ruling ignored the fact that even though Cole‘s mitigating evidence may not have been as persuasive as Penry‘s, it was relevant to the question of Cole‘s moral culpability for precisely the same reason as Penry‘s.
-Like Penry‘s evidence, Cole‘s evidence of childhood deprivation and lack of self-control did not rebut either deliberateness or future dangerousness but was intended to provide the jury with an entirely different reason for not imposing a death sentence.
-Second, the judge‘s assumption that it would be appropriate to look at “other testimony in the record” to determine whether the jury could give mitigating effect to the testimony of Cole‘s mother and aunt is neither reasonable nor supported by the Penry opinion.
+Before turning to those more recent cases, it is appropriate to identify the reasons why the CCA’s ruling was not a reasonable application of Penry I itself.
+First, the ruling ignored the fact that even though Cole’s mitigating evidence may not have been as persuasive as Penry’s, it was relevant to the question of Cole’s moral culpability for precisely the same reason as Penry’s.
+Like Penry’s evidence, Cole’s evidence of childhood deprivation and lack of self-control did not rebut either deliberateness or future dangerousness but was intended to provide the jury with an entirely different reason for not imposing a death sentence.
+Second, the judge’s assumption that it would be appropriate to look at “other testimony in the record” to determine whether the jury could give mitigating effect to the testimony of Cole’s mother and aunt is neither reasonable nor supported by the Penry opinion.
 App.
-160. Third, the fact that the jury could give mitigating effect to some of the experts’ testimony, namely, their predictions that Cole could be expected to become less dangerous as he aged, provides no support for the conclusion
+160. Third, the fact that the jury could give mitigating effect to some of the experts’ testimony, namely, then-predictions that Cole could be expected to become less dangerous as he aged, provides no support for the conclusion

 VI

 The same principles originally set forth in earlier cases such as Lockett and Eddings have been articulated explicitly by our later cases, which explained that the jury must be permitted to “consider fully” such mitigating evidence and that such consideration “would be meaningless” unless the jury not only had such evidence available to it, but also was permitted to give that evidence meaningful, mitigating effect in imposing the ultimate sentence.
-Penry I, 492 U. S., at 321, 323 (internal quotation marks omitted); Graham, 506 U. S., at 475 (acknowledging that a “constitutional defect” has occurred not only when a jury is “precluded from even considering certain types of mitigating evidence,” but also when “the defendant‘s evidence [i]s placed before the sentencer but the sentencer ha[s] no reliable means of giving mitigating effect to that evidence“).
+Penry I,

-This conclusion derives further support from the fact that, in Johnson, the Court understood that the defendant‘s evidence of youth—including testimony from his father that
+This conclusion derives further support from the fact that, in Johnson, the Court understood that the defendant’s evidence of youth — including testimony from his father that

 VII